 On the other hand, Zac Bissonnette, author of “Debt-Free U: How I Paid for an Outstanding College Education Without Loans, Scholarships, or Mooching off My Parents,” says students are most likely to get merit-based aid at schools where they’re in the top 10 percent of the incoming class, which some students wouldn’t want to attend.
 “If you get into a school that’s sort of a reach for you academically, you’re not going to get much merit aid,” he says.
 “For most families, the best thing to do will be to pick an affordable, in-state college.”

-Plus, if you want to be able to visit often or fly home for Christmas, Bissonnette cautions that travel costs back and forth could also add up quickly while attending school in another country.
+Plus, if you want to be able to visit often or fly home for the holidays, Bissonnette cautions that travel costs back and forth could also add up quickly while attending school in another country.

 Your EFC is calculated based on your answers to the Free Application for Federal Student Aid, or FAFSA, and deducted from the cost of attendance at a given school.
 If the COA exceeds your EFC, then your student is considered to have financial need, which could boost eligibility for grants, loans and scholarships.